leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### Generator

-The generator transforms a `` ts`Value `` produced by `` ts`run() `` into a human-readable format (see § \ref{Architecture} for a high-level view of the architecture).
-Similar to what happened in the parser (see § \ref{Parser}), we may implement the generator by reusing existing tools from the JavaScript ecosystem, because we are representing Yocto-JavaScript programs and values with data structures that follow the ESTree specification.
+The generator transforms a `` ts`Value `` produced by `` ts`run() `` into a human-readable format (see [](#architecture) for a high-level view of the architecture).
+Similar to what happened in the parser (see [](#parser)), we may implement the generator by reusing existing tools from the JavaScript ecosystem, because we are representing Yocto-JavaScript programs and values with data structures that follow the ESTree specification.
 In particular, we use a library called Escodegen [escodegen]() to generate a string representation of an ESTree data structure, and a library called Prettier [prettier]() to format that string.
 The following is the full implementation of the generator:

 ```ts{number}
 function generate(value: Value): string {